marad/marad.github.io/_drafts/monads.md

 `add a b` string can be replaced with `a + b` string.
 In fact we could evaluate every pure functional code just by replacing strings!

-Going back to the monads, you cannot define the order of computation.
-To do this you would have to invoke a function on a call to function etc.:
+Going back to the monads.
+In pure functional languages to define the order of computation you would have to invoke a function on a call to function etc.:

 {% highlight haskell %}
 f $ g $ h x